gisktzh/gb3-search_elastic/README.md

 * `/usr/share/elasticsearch/data`: The data folder where indices are stored
 * `/usr/share/elasticsearch/config`: The config folder where configurations such as the keystore are stored
+* `/usr/share/elasticsearch/logs`: The logs folder where elasticsearch logs are stored

 Note that we do not just mount the whole `elasticsearch` folder because that would also back up things such as the JRE and modules folder.
 If need be, these could be added later on.